Multiscale Comparative Connectomics: Conclusion

 The network-level view of brain organization provided by the connectome will enable a transformative understanding of the brain \cite{morganWhyNotConnectomics2013}.
 For an organ system whose function---both in disease and in health---remains so poorly understood, the promise of this new data type is immense.
+However, our ability to \textit{map} connectomes is quickly outpacing our ability to \textit{analyze} them.
 As the wealth of neuroimaging and connectomics data continues to grow, new mathematical and statistical techniques will be required to discover the brain circuits that underlie neurological processes, disorders, and diseases.
-We anticipate that the multiscale algorithms and techniques presented in this work will be widely used by future researchers to uncover the neurobiological correlates of different phenotypes in multi-subject connectomics datasets.
+We anticipate that the multi-level algorithms and techniques presented in this work will be widely used by future researchers to uncover the neurobiological correlates of different phenotypes in multi-subject connectomics datasets.